-- Medical intervention such as emergency room visits that are often caused by drug overdose, withdrawal symptoms, and other physical effects of drug use that require medical treatment such as seizures or strokes.
+- Medical interventions such as emergency room visits are often caused by drug overdose, withdrawal symptoms, and other physical effects of drug use that require medical treatment such as seizures or strokes.

 - Inpatient treatment of drug addicts.
 There are some public drug addiction treatment programs that are aimed at helping drug users break free of their addiction.
 These are funded by public taxpayers.